 Summing Up – I’m 50% / 50% on ALDImobile

-For those who want options on the Vodafone network, especially those with 3G phones, we suggest you might like to consider Mobile and Lebara.
+For those who want options on the Vodafone network, especially those with 3G phones, you might like to consider Lebara.

 ALDImobile’s plans are good, don’t get me wrong.
 They’ve learned a lot since their first launch.
-They have filled the obvious and heinous self service gap.
-They now provide their customers an app which allows them to self service and recharge their plans.
+They have filled the obvious and heinous self-service gap.
+They now provide their customers with an app which allows them to self-service and recharge their plans.
 They’ve broadened their range and added 4G speeds to what they offer customers.
-Their service is now convenient enough and offers good enough value to be a serious contender against the competitors we ‘ve mentioned for your dollar.
+They even have a data vault feature, which is probably the fairest way to treat customers’ data.
+Their service is now convenient enough and offers good enough value to be a serious contender against the competitors we‘ve mentioned for your dollar.